Upcoming changes for this guidance

 When writing up the family group conference plan developed and agreed by entitled members at the conference, the coordinator must:

-only include details of the agreed decisions, recommendations and plans — do not include any detail about what was discussed as background to the decisions, recommendations and plans unless the entitled people at the family group conference agree and it directly relates.
-For example, the plan could note 'The conference agreed to record the following background information' or 'To address an identified alcohol problem, J will complete an alcohol assessment'.
+- only include relevant details of the agreed decisions, recommendations and plans — do not include any detail about what was discussed as background to the decisions, recommendations and plans unless the entitled people at the family group conference agree and it directly relates.
+For example, the plan could note 'The conference agreed to record the following background information' or 'To address an identified alcohol problem, Jwill complete an alcohol assessment'.